skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 **Take a moment to relish your 10th Promist Ring! :D**

-* In the next room, make the blue walkway appear by running th the ends of both sides of the screen (to make the statues look away from the center).
+* In the next room, make the blue walkway appear by running to the ends of both sides of the screen (to make the statues look away from the center).
 Run to the right first, and then to the left, so that you can briefly exit and re-enter to reset the random encounter rate.
 * Follow the blue walkway to find another candelabra; light it.
 * Return and pick up the Fairy Earrings from the chest on the right side of the landing.
-* Place Freya in the front row and equip your party as follow:
+* Place Freya in the front row and equip your party as follows:

 | Vivi | Freya | Quina | Garnet |
 |------|-------|-------|--------|